jimhigson/oboe.js/README.md

       $('#foods').append('<div>').text('it is safe to eat ' + foodThing.name);
    })
    .onMatch('//foods', function(){
       // Will be called when the whole foods array has loaded.
-We've already wrote
-      // the DOM for each item in this array above so we don't need to use the items
+We've already wrote the DOM for each item in this array
-      // anymore, just hide the spinner:
+      // above so we don't need to use the items anymore, just hide the spinner:
       My.App.hideSpinner('#foods');

-      // even though we just hid the spinner, the json might have have completely
+      // even though we just hid the spinner, the json might not have completely loaded.
+That's fine because we
-      // loaded.
-That's fine because we don't need the non-foods to update the #foods part
+      // don't need the non-foods to remove the spinner from the #foods part of the page.
+That bit has everything we'll
-      // of the page
+      // ever need.
    });